 Westervelt Wildlife Services offers hunting leases throughout the Southeast.
-Collectively, we manage over 550,000 acres of hunting leases in Alabama, Georgia, Mississippi, Florida, South Carolina, and Virginia.
+Collectively, we manage nearly 600,000 acres of hunting leases in Alabama, Georgia, Mississippi, Florida, South Carolina, and Virginia.

 On lands owned by Westervelt, timber management activities are conducted in a way that promotes quality wildlife habitat, abundant wildlife, and excellent hunting.
-Management strategies such as timber thinning, harvest, burning, timber fertilizing, and herbicide applications are used to promote desirable wildlife cover and food.
-Our average timber harvest is 80 acres or less and is designed in a way that will promote edge habitat, habitat diversity, and hunting opportunities.
+Management strategies such as timber thinning, harvest, burning, fertilization, and herbicide applications are used to promote desirable wildlife cover and food.
+Our average timber harvest is less than 100 acres designed in a way that will promote edge habitat, habitat diversity, and hunting opportunities.
 We have also dedicated at least 1% of our ownership to permanent food plots that are maintained for wildlife.